 This combination is often used by advanced power users.

-Explorer Patcher is distributed as a lightweight installer and does not require additional dependencies.
-For safety and authenticity, users should always download Explorer Patcher from trusted, official sources.
+Explorer Patcher is supplied as a lightweight installer that requires no extra prerequisites.
+To ensure safety and authenticity, users should only download Explorer Patcher from reputable, legitimate sources.

 Key points to understand before downloading: